ShenLab-Genomics/SpliceTransformer/README.md

 The SpliceTransformer (SpTransformer) is a deep learning tool designed to predict tissue-specific splicing sites from pre-mRNA sequences.

+# Installation
-# Retrive the repository
+## 1. Retrive the repository

+The program is developed in Python and the source code can be run directly.

-The model weight is too large to be uploaded to GitHub, we support two ways to retrieve the repository.
+However, the model weights file is too large to be uploaded to GitHub, we support two ways to retrieve the repository.

-## 1.Download through Git-LFS
+### 1.1.
+Download through Git-LFS
 A copy of the well-trained model weights is managed by Git-LFS.

 If you are using the Conda package manager, execute `conda install git-lfs` to install the tool.